cap-js/docs/java/migration.md

 ## CAP Java 3.10 to CAP Java 4.0 { #three-to-four }

+### New License

+The license of CAP Java 4.0 has changed and it's released under the new [SAP Developer License Agreement for CAP](https://cap.cloud.sap/resources/license/developer-license-3_2_CAP%20V2.txt).

 ### Minimum Versions

 CAP Java 4.0 increased some minimum required versions: